'Don't Tell People To Turn Off Windows Update, Just Don't'

 also...
 (Score:3)

 I don't think I've ever worked at a company that had "automatic updates" turned on.
 The reason being, company ecosystems tend to be predominantly all the same hardware, same Windows version and same patch level, and a bug in an update that affects that particular collection of hardware and software can take an astounding number of seats offline.
 (In much the same way a biological virus can take out an entire species if they're not sufficiently genetically diverse.)
-So yeah, no. Companies that want to st
+So yeah, no. Companies that want to stay in business don't do that.
+Of course, they *do* have a team that tests updates in a lab and sends out validated updates to the rest of the company, often a subset of what Microsoft spews out.

+I do something similar at home.
+We have three Winders boxes, and none of them have auto update turned on.
+Every week or so, I look at what updates are available, and apply at minimum the security updates to the least used of those three boxes.
+If it survives a reboot and some reasonable amount of smoke testing, I install on the game machine, and if that works out ok, after a day or two I'll install it on my own workstation.
+I have to take care because my machine is (a) my only conduit to my "day job", and (b) my main workstation for my side-business.
+I can't afford to be down because Microsoft botched a patch any more than any large company can.

+So yeah, security updates are important.
+Vital, even.
+But that doesn't mean you just install every update the moment it becomes available.
+An important part of "security" is "availability".
+And that's just as important as "confidentiality" and "integrity".

 Consumers Yes, Business No (Score:2)